The Music Lesson (detail)

 April 11, 2005

-The Essential Vermeer: In the 17th century, Dutch painting reached one of the high points of Western art and a level of technical sophistication which has perhaps never been rivaled.
+The Essential Vermeer: In the seventeenth century, Dutch painting reached one of the high points of Western art and a level of technical sophistication which has perhaps never been rivaled.
 Three painters of absolute genius, Frans Hals, Rembrandt van Rijn and Johannes Vermeer were born within less than 50 kilometers of each other and died only ten years apart.
 How might we compare the state of Dutch music in the same period?
 What are the most noticeable parallels and divergences between the musical and pictorial cultures of the time?

 Louis Peter Grijp: As you say, in the Dutch Golden Age painting reached world level.
 Literature from this period is seen as a high point in national cultural history but music really had a decline.
 That had to do with political and religious developments.
 The northern Netherlands became independent from Spain and thus "lost" the court in Brussels.
 The stadtholders Nassau did not have the power and means to develop a rich court culture comparable with other European courts like France or England.
 They don't seem to have been very musical either.
-So there were no court ensembles in Holland until the 18th century.
+So there were no court ensembles in Holland until the eighteenth century.
 In the 1570s most cities converted to Calvinism, thus losing the rich musical culture of the Catholics.
 Instead of professional church choirs the Calvinists accepted only congregational singing and they even prohibited organ playing.
 Thus the two classical forms of musical patronage, court and church, disappeared.
 Only the cities had organ and carillon players in their service.
 So the possibilities for professional musicians were limited.
 Yes, they could play in weddings or parties, or become teachers.
 But the conditions for a splendid musical life were absent.
 Paradoxically, under these conditions one of the finest Dutch composers of all times worked in Amsterdam: Jan Pietersz Sweelinck.
 One could say: many people could afford paintings as well as musical instruments - to play on themselves, as amateurs.
 But nobody was rich enough to maintain an orchestra or professional choir - or wanted to spend his money on it.

 What place did Dutch music occupy within the context of European musical culture?